There are approximately 3000 sailors in the position of Navy Cryptologic Technician-Collection (CTR).

 After the successful completion of boot camp, candidates attend Class A technical school in Pensacola, Florida.

-Navy CTR may find their commanding officer asks for additional training, especially Microsoft software related courses.
+Navy CTR may find their commanding officer asking for additional training, especially Microsoft software-related courses.

 Although, many sailors seek out mentors and take advantage of the many classes and E-learning opportunities the Navy has available to further their career.